Exploring Data in R

 This method is less common and requires memorizing the character codes for each Greek letter.

-Question: How one can include Greek letters (symbols) in R plot labels?
+Question: How can one include Greek letters (symbols) in R plot labels?

 Answer: Greek letters or symbols can be included in titles and labels of a graph using the expression command.
 Following are some examples

-Note that in these examples random data is generated from a normal distribution.
+Note that in these examples, random data is generated from a normal distribution.
 You can use your own data set to produce graphs that have symbols or Greek letters in their labels or titles.

 Greek Letters in R Plot